dumlutimuralp/antrea-packet-walks/part_b/README.md

 The current flow matches the first flow entry in Table 80 (since the flow' s destination MAC address is 4e:99:08:c1:53:be).
 The actions in the first flow entry are as following :

 - set the reg1 register to Hex : 0x2.
 0x2 in hexadecimal corresponds to [2 x (16 to the power of 0) = 2.
-And "2" is the OF port id of antrea-gw0 interface on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 output and also in section 5.
-Phase 2 diagram).
+And "2" is the OF port id of antrea-gw0 interface on the OVS. (which can be verified in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) Worker 1 output).
 - set the reg0[16] register to "1" (Hex : 0x1) .
 - hand over the flow to Table 90 by "resubmit(,90)"